greenwoodt/shopping-cart/README.md

 Users must type either "Greentea", "Strawberries" or "Coffee".

+When prompted with: "How much would you like?"

+Users must type the quanity as an interger.
+Note: the :stock value means users might run out of stock of the number of items in the store.

 Special conditions/program behaviour:

 - If a user (the company CEO) buys a "Greentea", another is added to the basket free of charge not affecting the total-cost.